General Information

 Rules

 - The winning design will become the property of the City of Salisbury.
-The City of Salisbury will assume full ownership of the content, as well at the art objects and maintenance.
+The City of Salisbury will assume full ownership of the content, as well as the art objects and maintenance.

-- Design winner is solely responsible for all applicable federal, state and local taxes, including taxes imposed on their income.
+- The design winner is solely responsible for all applicable federal, state, and local taxes, including taxes imposed on their income.

 - Up to $5,000 will be budgeted for materials/supplies for the selected winning proposal.
 A reimbursement will be provided to the winning artist/artist team with proof of purchase.